deestbie/console-docs/docs/venom/legal.md

 ## Content Policy Guidelines

-Items posted or through the Digital Domain service must follow our content policy and guidelines, detailed below.
-Producers or sellers of items are expected to conduct proper research to ensure that the items sold through the Digital Domain service are in compliance with all local, state, national, and international laws.
-If Digital Domain determines that the content of an item is prohibited, we may summarily remove or alter it without returning any fees the listing has incurred.
+Items posted or through this website service must follow the content policy and guidelines of Digital Domain Holdings Limited (“Digital Domain”) as detailed below.
+Producers or sellers of items through this website are expected to conduct proper research to ensure that these items are in compliance with all local, state, national, and international laws.
+If Digital Domain determines that the content of an item is prohibited for any reason, it may summarily remove or alter it without notice and without returning any fees that has been charged.
 Digital Domain reserves the right to make judgments about whether or not content is appropriate.

 Please take a moment to familiarize yourself with some examples of prohibited content: